Emmanuel Macron: Personal life

 A fan of football, Macron is a supporter of French club Olympique de Marseille.
 During the 2018 World Cup, he attended the semi-final between France and Belgium with the Belgian King Philippe and Queen Mathilde; and at the World Cup final against Croatia, he sat and celebrated alongside Croatian president Kolinda Grabar-Kitarović.
 Macron received widespread media attention for his celebrations and his interactions with the Croatian president.

+At a new year's celebration for military forces on 15 January 2026, Macron was seen with a bulging eye.
+The condition is known as a "sub-conjunctival haemorrhage".
+He chose to wear aviator sunglasses in public spaces to obscure this injury.
+After gaining attention for wearing aviator sunglasses while speaking at the World Economic Forum in Davos on 20 January, demand for Henry Jullien sunglasses spiked.
+The brand's website crashed and its parent company, iVision, saw its stock price increase by 28%.